isomerpages/nlb-mobile-guide/get-started-with/3-Libby.md

   <p>“Skip the Line” is a feature that allows you to borrow popular digital titles immediately, instead of joining a long reservations list.
 “Skip the Line” copies have special rules:</p>
 <ul>
   <li>Unlike other copies which you can borrow for 21 days, “Skip the Line” copies expire after only seven days.
 This is to allow more people to access these popular books.</li>
-  <li>You can only borrow one “Skip the Line” title at any one time, regardless of how many eBooks / eAudiobooks you currently have on loan.
+	<li>You can only borrow <b>one</b> “Skip the Line” title at any one time, regardless of how many eBooks / eAudiobooks you currently have on loan.
 To borrow another “Skip the Line” title, you must first return your “Skip the Line” copy.
-Read
-    <a href="http://eresources.nlb.gov.sg/main/Help/Overdrive#libby_app" style="user-select: auto; font-family: &quot;Times New Roman&quot;; font-size: medium; font-style: normal; font-variant-ligatures: normal; font-variant-caps: normal; font-weight: 400; letter-spacing: normal; orphans: 2; text-align: left; text-indent: 0px; text-transform: none; white-space: normal; widows: 2; word-spacing: 0px; -webkit-text-stroke-width: 0px;">this article</a> to find out how to return titles earlier.
+To return it, select "Shelf" at the bottom right of the screen.
+Then, tap on the square icon next to your title and select "Return Early".
   </li>
   <li>You cannot renew a “Skip the Line” loan.&nbsp;</li>
 </ul>